daveabrock/daveabrock2.github.io/_posts/2020-03-29-csharp-8-year-late.markdown

 date: "2020-03-29"
 title: "C# 8, A Year Late"
 tags: [csharp]
-excerpt: I catch up on all that C# 8 has to offer.
+subtitle: I catch up on all that C# 8 has to offer.
-header:
-    overlay_image: /assets/assets/img/year-late-card.png
-    overlay_filter: 0.8
+share-img: /assets/img/year-late-card.png
+readtime: true
 ---

 After working in C# for the better part of a decade, last year I went on a hiatus from the .NET ecosystem and dove in head-first on Node.js, TypeScript, and React.
 Now, I'm back!
 Since I've been writing C# code again and shaking off the rust, Visual Studio 2019 (and more specifically, the Roslyn analyzers) keep reminding me: "**Fun fact: did you know you can do this new thing?**"